 Faith is a belief-in.
 Faith-healing is a belief-that.
 Respect one, challenge the other.

 Some --notably politicians, clergy and conservative talk show hosts-- claim to “believe that” contraception is sinful.
 They get enraged at the notion of contraception being covered by health insurance They state vehemently that we ought not to let this happen.
 However, the belief is not supported by empirical evidence.
-The ‘evidence’ comes from their involuntary intuitions and emotions within.
+The ‘evidence’ comes from their intuitions and emotions.
 Therefore, this belief is not a belief-that, but rather a belief-in.
 It is not shared by people outside of their group.
 Once we realize this distinction, their arguments fall apart because the premises have no basis in fact.

 We learned in the Philosophy and Science section about Hume’s ‘Problem of Induction’.